How to Turn the Tables on the Prosecution

 The advent of police body cameras in Michigan represents a significant shift towards transparency and accountability.
 For defense attorneys and their clients, these devices are not just tools for law enforcement but can also be a pivotal asset in building a robust defense strategy.

 Police body cameras offer an objective viewpoint of interactions between law enforcement officers and civilians, capturing crucial details that might otherwise rely on conflicting accounts.
 For defense teams, these recordings can provide invaluable evidence that challenges the prosecution’s narrative or corroborates the defendant’s version of events.
-Whether it’s clarifying the sequence of actions, verifying statements made during an encounter, or demonstrating law enforcement’s adherence to or deviation from proper procedures, body camera footage stands as a powerful testament to the truth.
+Whether it’s clarifying the sequence of actions, verifying statements made during an encounter, or demonstrating law enforcement’s adherence to or deviation from proper procedures, police body camera footage stands as a powerful testament to the truth.

 Moreover, this technology can highlight instances of police misconduct or the infringement of an individual’s rights, such as unlawful searches or improper interrogation tactics.
-In cases where the legality of police actions is in question, body camera footage can be instrumental in arguing for the suppression of unlawfully obtained evidence, thereby significantly impacting the outcome of a case.
+In cases where the legality of police actions is in question, police body camera footage can be instrumental in arguing for the suppression of unlawfully obtained evidence, thereby significantly impacting the outcome of a case.
 LEWIS & DICKSTEIN, P.L.L.C., leverages this cutting-edge evidence to meticulously scrutinize every interaction, ensuring that the rights of the accused are fiercely protected.

-Body Cam Evidence Must Not be Destroyed
+Police Body Camera Evidence Must Not be Destroyed

 The BWCPA sets out the rules for how long body camera video evidence must be preserved and safeguarded by law enforcement.
 Unfortunately, the rules provide unreasonably short periods before the police can legally destroy this essential evidence.
 Experienced criminal defense lawyers will know how to force law enforcement to preserve this evidence when it might otherwise be destroyed or recorded over.
 Under the statute, police must only preserve “evidentiary audio and video recordings” for 30 days.
 Evidentiary audio and video include recordings of crimes, arrests, citations, searches, use of force, and confrontational encounters.
 Camera recordings that are the subject of an ongoing criminal investigation or an ongoing prosecution must be preserved until the completion of the legal proceedings.
 Without the intervention of a knowledgeable defense lawyer, the decision as to whether to preserve this critical evidence will be left up to the sole discretion of the police.
 Leaving the discretion to the police means that any evidence that shows your innocence will likely disappear unless your lawyer intervenes.

-When should the police activate body cameras?
+When should the police activate police body cameras?

 Using Evidence in the Defense of Felony and Misdemeanor Charges